mariolukas/HydraPlay/README.md

-# MultiPlay
+# HydraPlay
-MultiPlay is a multiroom audio player which can control multiple mopidy instances controlled by a snapcast installation.
+HydraPlay is a multiroom audio player which can control multiple mopidy instances controlled by a snapcast installation.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.

 The project is inspired by a project i have seen on [Youtube](https://www.youtube.com/watch?v=Lmr58F8gSs8&t=100s)